 This is a frequent question by clients.
 DMV has allowed online classes due to COVID-19.
 Our 6 hour pre-licensing class is held as a live webinar class through the remainder of the year.
 This is a fantastic time to take advantage of webinar classes as normally they are held as face to face only.

 At 24-7 Dealer Training, we take pride in our training handbook and instruction so our students are successful on the first DMV Test.
 We do, prefer that you study the materials provided in class just prior to taking your test to ensure a great score, and take your test as soon as possible so the information provided is fresh in your memory.
 However, if circumstances happen that you are unable to successfully pass the DMV Test, you are more than welcome to come back to class for a "refresher" course at No Additional Cost – our goal is excellence in your education and success.

-On-Line or Home Study classes are available for current retail dealers or wholesale dealers who sell more than 49 vehicles per years.
+Online or home study dealer license continuing education classes are available for current retail dealers or wholesale dealers who sell more than 49 vehicles per years.
 We are happy to be a continued support for all Vehicle Dealers.

 No. As the owner of the Dealership you are not required to have a Salesperson License in advance.
 Nor do you need to have prior employment history as a Salesperson.
 If you would like to work for another dealership, then a Salesperson License would be required.

 Used Auto-Commercial: Sell used automobiles and trucks to the public and licensed vehicle dealers.

 Auto Broker: Provide the service of arranging, negotiating, assisting, or effectuating, for a fee or compensation, the purchase of a new or used vehicle, not owned by the dealer, for a person(s).